-A simple cashew ‘ricotta’ cheese filling and rich, hearty spaghetti sauce make this homemade simple vegan cheese manicotti a comforting family dinner!
+Vegan Manicotti – A simple vegan ‘ricotta’ cheese filling and rich, hearty spaghetti sauce make this homemade simple vegan pasta dish a comforting family dinner!

-This is a super simple version of manicotti using a cashew ricotta cheese.
+This is a super simple version of manicotti (also known as Cannelloni) using a vegan ricotta cheese.
 My daughter used to eat this all the time and so I wanted to recreate this for her.
-Needless to say she loved it and polished it off.
+Needless to say she loved it and polished it off!

 In the meantime, this is a great replacement.
-It’s creamy and delicious just like its counterpart.
+It’s creamy and delicious just like its dairy filled counterpart.
 Honestly, you can’t tell the difference so I win this one! :)

 And don’t forget the sides, this is great served with a sprinkle of Almond Parmesan and chunk of homemade Artisan Bread to wipe up all the sauce.
 And if you like a salad on the side, this Vegan Caesar Salad would be delicious!